 3/4 teaspoon of kosher salt (or course sea salt)

 - Prepare an ice-water bath.
 Bring a large pot of water to a boil.
 Reduce heat to medium; poach all the shrimp until just cooked through, 1 1/2 – 2 minutes

 - Carefully transfer the shrimp to the ice-water bath; let cool.
 Drain shrimp, and peel.
 Slice each shrimp in half.

 - Toss shrimp with 1/2 cup of lime juice in glass bowl.
 Cover and refrigerate for 2 hours, covered, stirring halfway though.

-- Drain and toss together shrimp, cucumber, mango, onion, jalapeno, cilantro, 2 tablespoons of lime juice, 3/4 teaspoon of salt, and a pinch of pepper.
+- In a large serving bowl, toss together shrimp, cucumber, mango, onion, jalapeno, cilantro, 3 tablespoons of lime juice, 3/4 teaspoon of kosher salt, and a pinch of pepper.
 Refrigerate for 30 more minutes.